 Eligible employees may participate in the USI Defined Contribution Plan for Faculty and Administrators ("DC Plan for Fac/Admin") upon the completion of one year of employment.
 The plan was first effective July, 1996, and was renamed July, 2014.
 The DC Plan for Fac/Admin is eligible for tax-deferred employer contributions under Section 403(b) of the IRS code.
 Effective November 2003, participation in this plan may begin upon employment if the employee was a participant in TIAA or in a university-sponsored retirement plan for at least one year with contributions directed to a company other than TIAA (e.g., State Teachers Retirement Fund, Public Employees Retirement Fund, VALIC or Fidelity).
 The University will credit eligible employees for prior participation in a University- sponsored retirement plan of less than one year.
 Credit for prior participation and immediate eligibility to participate based upon prior participation are both contingent on the receipt of acceptable proof of such participation by the Executive Director of Human Resources or the Benefits Manager within 60 calendar days of the first day of employment.
-University contributions to the DC Plan for Fac/Admin are based on actual earnings.
+University contributions to the DC Plan for Fac/Admin are based upon the appointment salary for the academic/fiscal year.
+If earnings are less than the appointment salary, contributions to the DC Plan for Fac/Admin are based on actual earnings.